LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Uses customer managed EC2(s) VPN instances in a dedicated transit VPC resources with an IGW
   * Data transfer charged for traffic traversing this VPC an again from the transit VPC to on-premises network or different AWS regions
   * Consider AWS Transit Gateway (shared services VPC) as a cheaper and less maintenance alternative

+### VPC Peering:
+  * Privately connects 2 VPCs on AWS's network, behaving as if the same network (works in different AWS accounts/regions)
+  * Must not a have overlapping CIDRs
+  * Not transitive (must be established for each VPC to communicate)
+  * Must update route tables in each VPCs subnets to ensure communication between each's EC2 instance

 ### AWS Transit Gateway (Shared services VPC):
   * Allows transitive peering between thousands of VPCs and on-premises data centers